Artist Statement

 American Kennel Club Museum of the Dog

-Guide Dog Foundation for the Blind in Smith town, N.Y., Administrative bldg.
+Guide Dog Foundation for the Blind in Smith Town, N.Y., Administrative bldg.

 Wyoming State Museum, Cheyenne, Wy.